Flux induced re-entrant dynamics in the quantum walk of interacting bosons: Results

-To understand this dynamical behaviour in chirality due to the combined effect of the interaction and flux we analyze the energy eigenstates of the system.
-As already discussed in Ref.~\cite{Tai2017}, for the choice of the initial state given in Eq.~\ref{eq:psi1}, at $U=0$, the two bosons do not exhibit chiral motion in their QW due to the symmetric population of the chiral bands.
+To understand this behaviour in chirality we analyze the energy eigenstates of the system.
+As already discussed in Ref.~\cite{Tai_2017}, for the choice of the initial state $|\Psi(0)\rangle$, when $U=0$, the two bosons do not exhibit chiral motion in their QW due to the symmetric population of the chiral bands.
 In contrast, finite interaction $U$ breaks this symmetry and the chiral motion sets in.
-This can be understood by calculating the overlap of the initial state given in Eq.~\ref{eq:psi1} with all the two particle energy eigenstates ($\{|\chi_{i}\rangle\}$) of the Hamiltonian defined as
+This can be understood by calculating the overlap of the initial state $|\Psi(0)\rangle$ with all the two particle energy eigenstates ($\{|\chi_{i}\rangle\}$) of the Hamiltonian defined as $\mathcal{O} = |\langle \chi_i | \Psi(0)\rangle|.$

 We plot $\mathcal{O}$ as a function of $\phi/\pi$ in Fig.~\ref{fig:Plot-set1} (a-c) for $U=0,~4,~14$ respectively.
 In each cases we obtain three scattering bands namely, the S1, S2 and S3 bands.
-As already known, the chiral dynamics is mainly due to the contribution from the S1 and S3 scattering bands, whereas the S2 scattering band does not contribute to chirality~\cite{Tai2017}.
+As already known, the chiral dynamics is mainly due to the contribution from the S1 and S3 scattering bands, whereas the S2 scattering band does not contribute to chirality~\cite{Tai_2017}.
 It can be seen that for $U=0$ (Fig.~\ref{fig:Plot-set1} (a)) and $U=4$ (Fig.~\ref{fig:Plot-set1} (b)), the overlap $\mathcal{O}$ with the S1 and S3 bands are significant.
 While the overlap with the S1 and S3 bands for $U=0$ is symmetric, for $U=4$ an asymmetric overlap is seen which sets in the chirality in the system (compare Fig.~\ref{fig:TP Ycm}).
 This asymmetry in $\mathcal{O}$ increases as the interaction increases further resulting in the increase in chirality.
 However, further increase in $U$, the overlap $\mathcal{O}$ with the S2 band starts to become finite as can be seen from Fig.~\ref{fig:Plot-set1}(c) for $U=14$.
 This reduces the chirality in the system and as a result a re-entrant feature in chiral dynamics appears.
 Note that three bound state bands (B1, B2 and B3) also appear for finite $U$ but they don't contribute to the chiral dynamics.